 13. Pursuant to 52 Pa.
-Code § 57.91, a public hearing is requested so that additional information can be provided regarding the Eminent Domain Application.
+Code § 57.91, a public hearing is requested so that additional information can deny the Eminent Domain Application filed by Transource Pennsylvania LLC.

-WHEREFORE, Landowner(s) respectfully requests that the Pennsylvania Public Utility Commission deny the Eminent Domain Application filed by Transource Pennsylvania LLC.
+WHEREFORE, Landowner(s) respectfully requests that the Pennsylvania Public Utility Commission

 Respectfully submitted,